John O'Farrell (author): Scriptwriting career

 O'Farrell moved to London in 1985, winning a talent competition at Jongleurs in Battersea, but gave up stand up-comedy in favour of comedy writing.
 After attending the open meetings for Radio 4's Week Ending he formed a writing partnership with Mark Burton and they soon became lead writers on the show.
 The duo won the BBC Radio Comedy Writers Bursary, and wrote for a number of radio comedy series, including Little Blighty on the Down, McKay the New and, with Pete Sinclair, A Look Back at the Nineties and Look Back at the Future, in which O'Farrell also performed.
 The latter series won a British Comedy Award, a Gold Sony Radio Academy Award and a Premios Ondas.

 Burton and O'Farrell were commissioned for Spitting Image in 1988 and the following year became two of the lead writers for the show, where they remained for 10 series.
 O'Farrell is credited with the idea of making John Major permanently grey.
 They also wrote for Clive Anderson Talks Back, Nick Hancock on Room 101, Murder Most Horrid, and co-wrote some of the "Heads to Heads" for Alas Smith and Jones.
 In 1993, they left Spitting Image and became the first writers credited for the scripted parts of Have I Got News for You.
-Again for Hat Trick Productions, they wrote the BBC1 sitcom The Peter Principle (The Boss in the US) starring Jim Broadbent.
+Again for Hat Trick Productions, they wrote the BBC1 sitcom The Peter Principle starring Jim Broadbent.
 They also contributed to the screenplay of the Aardman film Chicken Run.
-It was announced in April 2018 that John O'Farrell was co-writing a sequel to Chicken Run.
+It was announced in April 2018 that O'Farrell was co-writing a sequel to Chicken Run.

 O’Farrell co-wrote the book for the original stage musical Something Rotten!, which opened on Broadway in April 2015, and for which he was nominated for a Tony Award for Best Book of a Musical with Karey Kirkpatrick as well as a Drama Desk Award and an Outer Circle Critics Award.
 The show ran for nearly two years on Broadway before going on tour across the United States.
 It was announced in August 2018 that the same team had been commissioned to write a stage musical of the film Mrs. Doubtfire for Broadway.
 The stage musical, also titled Mrs. Doubtfire premiered at the 5th Avenue Theatre in Seattle, Washington and opened on Broadway at the Stephen Sondheim Theater in December 2021.
-It is scheduled to open at Manchester Opera House in September 2022.
+It opened at Manchester Opera House in September 2022 and transferred to the Shaftesbury Theatre, in London's West End in May 2023.
+On 2 October 2023, it was announced that John O'Farrell had written a musical based around Live Aid which was to have its world premiere at The Old Vic in London on 13 February 2024, following previews from 26 January, running until 30 March.
+The production was directed by Luke Shepard and produced with Bob Geldof and Band Aid's permission.
+Ten per cent of ticket prices were donated to the Band Aid Trust for their continuing work in Africa.